Saadé Family: The vineyards

 The creation of both vineyards took place in 1997 when Johnny Saadé and his two sons Karim and Sandro founded Domaine de Bargylus in Syria and Château Marsyas in the Beqaa valley in Lebanon.
 Soil as well as climatic studies were undertaken and the first vines are planted in 2003.

 The first vintages seem to be 2006 for Bargylus and 2007 for Château Marsyas.

 The Saadé family has apparently put in place very strict quality protocols for both their vineyards.

 Karim Saadé and Sandro Saadé have kept the production going for Bargylus despite the raging war in Syria.
 They are managing their estate from Beirut having been unable to visit it since the beginning of the conflict.

 The Explosion which took place in Beirut on August 4, 2020 destroyed their administrative offices and heavily injured Johnny Saadé and his son Sandro.

+The wines produced by the family estates are regularly graded by international wine critics.

+The family mansion of Ottoman-Venetian style was severely damaged during the February 6th 2023 earthquake which struck Syria and Turkey.
+It is currently being renovated.